 We studied the long-term outcomes of these students and found an unambiguous answer: yes.
 Better classrooms, even for students as young as 5, had large impacts on college attendance, earnings, and even the fraction of girls who had children as teenagers.
 Medium-run test scores give a misleading picture, perhaps because better classrooms have persistent effects on children’s non-cognitive skills.

-Many educations reformers advocate measuring teacher quality based on student test scores, often called “value-added.”
-But how can we know whether this accurately measures the effects on teachers on student learning, or whether it just reflects the types of students a teacher happens to have in class?
+Many educations reformers advocate for measuring teacher quality based on student test scores, often called “value-added.”
+But how can we know whether this accurately measures the effects of teachers on student learning, or whether it just reflects the types of students a teacher happens to have in class?

 We studied 2.5 million students and more than 18 million test scores to show that value-added measures do, in fact, measure the effects of teachers on students.
 We did so by looking at teachers who switched into and out of grades and subjects.
 When a great teachers arrives, test scores jump up (and stay high); when a great teacher leaves, we see the reverse.